Pinguicula moranensis Kunth

 Pinguicula potosiensis, Pinguicula rectifolia, Pinguicula rosei, Pinguicula sodalium

-Pinguicula moranensis is a perennial rosette-forming insectivorous herb.
-A species of butterwort, it forms summer rosettes of flat, succulent leaves up to 4 inches (10 cm) long, which are covered in mucilaginous (sticky) glands that attract, trap, and digest arthropod prey.
+Pinguicula moranensis is a perennial rosette-forming insectivorous plant.
+It forms summer rosettes of flat, succulent leaves, up to 4 inches (10 cm) long, covered in mucilaginous (sticky) glands that attract, trap, and digest arthropod prey.
 In the winter the plant forms a non-carnivorous rosette of small, fleshy leaves that conserves energy while food and moisture supplies are low.
 Single pink, purple, or violet flowers appear twice a year on upright stalks up to 10 inches (25 cm) long.